 In other words, your video should play flawlessly in the timeline before you even begin your render.

-The easiest way to force Davinci Resolve to pre render and cache your timeline is to through all your clips into one huge compound clip.
+The easiest way to force Davinci Resolve to pre render and cache your timeline is to throw all your clips into one huge compound clip.

 Once you consolidate all your footage into a single compound clip, right click it and select Render Cache Color Output.
 This will force Davinci to render a preview of your footage.